-9.8.2 Losing the score of arrows

-- 9.8.2.1 In the case of an equipment failure an athlete who is unable to repair his equipment within 30 minutes will lose the number of arrows still to be shot on that target and those arrows shot by his group after that time until he rejoins his group (9.5.1.7; see 9.5.1.8 in case of an unexpected medical problem). - 9.8.2.2 A Judge, timing an athlete and observing him exceed the 3-minute time limit, will caution verbally and confirm this warning on the scorecard, indicating the time of the warning.
-At the second and all subsequent warnings during that stage of the competition, the athlete's highest scoring arrow at the target will be forfeited (9.5.1.12). - 9.8.2.3 In the FITA Field Finals Round if an athlete shoots an arrow after the Judge has stopped the shooting the athlete's or team's highest scoring arrow on that target will be forfeited. - 9.8.2.4 If more than three arrows belonging to the same athlete should be found in the target or on the ground in the shooting lane, only the three lowest arrows will be scored (9.6.2.3). - 9.8.2.5 If two or more arrows are shot into one 20cm target face all arrows shot will count as part of that end but only the lowest arrow will score (9.6.2.2).

-9.8.2.6 An arrow not hitting a scoring zone or hitting a target face other than the athlete's own target face will be considered as part of that end and will score as a miss (9.6.2.7.4/5).
+- 9.8.1.9 An athlete using any technique which, in the opinion of the judges, could allow the arrow, if accidentally released, fly beyond a safety zone or safety arrangements (overshoot area, net, wall etc.).
+If an athlete persists in using such a technique, he will, in the interest of safety, be asked by the chairperson of the Tournament Judge Commission to stop shooting immediately and to leave the course (article 9.7.5). - 9.8.2 Losing the score of arrows. - 9.8.2.1 In the case of an equipment failure an athlete who is unable to repair his equipment within 30 minutes will lose the number of arrows still to be shot on that target and those arrows shot by his group after that time until he rejoins his group (articles 9.5.1.7 and 9.5.1.8 in case of an unexpected medical problem). - 9.8.2.2 A judge, timing an athlete and observing him exceed the 3-minute time limit, at the third and all subsequent warnings during that stage of the competition, the athlete will lose the highest scoring arrow at the target (article 9.5.1.12). - 9.8.2.3 In the Finals Round if an athlete shoots an arrow after the judge has stopped the shooting the athlete's or team's highest scoring arrow on that target will be lost. - 9.8.2.4 If more than 3 arrows belonging to the same athlete should be found in the target or on the ground in the shooting lane, only the 3 lowest arrows will be scored (article 9.6.2.3). - 9.8.2.5 If 2 or more arrows are shot into 1 20cm target face all arrows shot will count as part of that end but only the lowest arrow will score (article 9.6.2.2). - 9.8.2.6 An arrow not hitting a scoring zone or hitting a target face other than the athlete's own target face will be considered as part of that end and will score as a miss (articles 9.6.2.7.4/5).

-9.8.3 Warnings
+9.8.3 Warnings.

-Athletes who have been warned more than once and who continue breaking the following FITA rules or who do not follow decisions and directives (which can be appealed) of the assigned Judges will be treated according to 9.8.1.8.
+Athletes who have been warned more than once and who continue breaking the following FITA Rules or who do not follow decisions and directives (which can be appealed) of the assigned judges will be treated according to article 9.8.1.8.